fserb/bkc/pages/bouncing/bouncing.md

   renderParticles();
 ```

-Instead of rotating the points, we will translate, scale, and rotate the current
+Instead of calculating the final points, we will translate, scale, and rotate
-transformation matrix (that we usually call `CTM`) and always draw the same
+the current transformation matrix (that we usually call `CTM`) and always draw
-triangle.
+the same triangle.
 This way, `canvas` will do the bulk of the work for us.

 ```op:render_particles+2,lens:render_particles